-This indicator will flash 3 times when the vehicle power is turned on.
+This indicator will flashes for a few seconds when the vehicle power is turned on.
 If it does not flash when the vehicle power is turned on, have a Yamaha dealer inspect the vehicle.

 Incoming call indicator

 1. Incoming call indicator